Get Free Seats (Applicable on all courses)

 • RFID field and performance tests

-• Mechanisms of EVESDROPPING INTO RFID SYSTEMS BY VARIOUS attackers
+• Mechanisms of EAVESDROPPING INTO RFID SYSTEMS BY VARIOUS attackers

 • CAUTION in Preventing Vulnerabilities of RFID’s by following RFID Cyber Security Norms